ceph/ceph/doc/dev/osd_internals/partial_object_recovery.rst

 In order to achieve the goals, two things should be done:

 1. logging where the object is modified is necessary
-2. logging whether the object_map of an object is modified is also neccessary
+2. logging whether the object_map of an object is modified is also necessary

 class ObjectCleanRegion is introduced to do what we want. clean_offsets is a variable of interval_set<uint64_t>